MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/device/web-notifications-api.md

 ---
 description: Learn how the Web Notifications API can be used to let websites send users notifications outside the context of the Microsoft Edge browser.
-title: Dev guide: Web Notifications API - Microsoft Edge Development
+title: Dev guide - Web Notifications API - Microsoft Edge Development
 author: abbycar
 ---